Measurement of the $Z$ boson production cross-section in proton-lead collisions at $\sqrt{s_\mathrm{NN}}=8.16\,\mathrm{TeV}$: Data analysis

 While the ABCD method is more sensitive to QCD backgrounds from heavy-flavour decays, and the same-sign method to hadron mis-identification, there is a sizable overlap between the two methods.
 Consequently, the final QCD background is taken as the sum of the results from the two methods with a subtraction of this duplication.
 An estimation of the duplication of the two methods is performed by using the same-sign sample as input to the ABCD method.
 The resulting average purity is $(99.70\pm0.07)\%$ and $(99.75\pm0.08)\%$ for the forward and backward collisions, respectively.
 For the differential measurements as functions of \zrapstar, \ZpT, and \phistar, the background is estimated in the same way and found to be independent of these variables.
 The average purities given above for forward and backward collisions are used correspondingly for the differential measurements.

+The efficiency cannot be directly derived from the \pPb dataset because of its small statistical size.
+The high statistical $pp$ collision dataset is instead chosen as the starting point for efficiency studies.
 The efficiencies are evaluated in the fiducial region in two steps.
 In the first step, a tag-and-probe method~\cite{LHCb-DP-2013-002} is used to derive the efficiencies as a function of multiplicity, \mupt, \meta, \ZpT and \Z boson rapidity in the lab frame (\zrap) from both $pp$ collision data and \Zmumu simulation.
 The ratios between data and simulation are taken as correction functions.
 In the second step, the \pPb simulation is weighted to the \pPb collider data according to the corresponding multiplicity profiles.
 The correction functions derived in the first step are then used to further weight the \pPb simulation to correct for the differences between data and simulation.
 After a series of reweightings, the \pPb simulation can correctly reproduce the efficiencies of the \pPb data.
 The final efficiency to be used for cross-section measurements can be then derived as the fraction of the weighted yields passing the corresponding selection criteria using the weighted \pPb simulation.

 The resulting average efficiencies (\effreco, \effmuid, and \efftrig) are shown in Table~\ref{tab:system-uncertainties-sources} for the forward and backward collisions.
 The much smaller \effreco efficiency in the backward collisions is mainly due to the far larger contamination from charged tracks when the debris of the Pb nucleus travels towards the \lhcb detector.
-The \effreco efficiency for the differential measurements varies from $(66.6\pm4.1)\%$ to $(91.2\pm2.9)\%$, depending on the \zrapstar, \ZpT or \phistar variables.
+The \effreco efficiency for the differential measurements varies from $66.6\%$ to $91.2\%$, depending on the \zrapstar, \ZpT or \phistar variables.
 The efficiencies \effmuid and \efftrig show negligible dependencies on these variables and are considered as constants.

 The detector resolution can lead to migration of events from one interval to another in the distribution of an observable.
 The migration effect is studied by examining the ratio of the distributions of the \zrapstar, \ZpT and \phistar observables between generated and reconstructed events using simulation.
 It is found to be negligible for the observables \zrapstar and \phistar, thanks to the excellent angular resolution of the \lhcb detector.
 However, for the variable \ZpT the migration effect can be as large as $\sim 10\%$.
 An unfolding correction is applied for the \ZpT distributions using the RooUnfold~\cite{Adye:2011gm} software package with an iterative Bayesian approach~\cite{DAgostini:1994fjx}.